 Once you appeal the decision, a number of other proceedings follow.
 You are then legally required to attend mediation.
-This is attended by you, your lawyer and the insurance company.
-The aim of the mediation is to resolve the claim before it goes to court and reach a settlement.
+This is attended by you, your lawyer, and the insurance company.
+The aim of the mediation is to resolve the claim before it goes to court and reaches a settlement.
 A third-party unrelated to you or the insurance company is typically present to oversee the mediation.

 Before the Hearing

 It is important to know what happens at the hearing and to prepare accordingly well ahead of it.
 You also need to organize the relevant evidence so that it is at hand during the course of the hearing.
 Such evidence may include medical records, doctors’ reports, and any other documentation that your lawyer may deem as important.